fluxcd/helm-operator/docs/get-started/using-helm.md

----
-title: Get started using Helm
+# Get started using Helm
-linkTitle: Using Helm
-weight: 30
----

 This guide walks you through setting up the Helm Operator using the available [Helm chart](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator).